cyanire/AstroDX-Tools/README.md

-# AstroDX-PV-deleter
+# AstroDX Tools
-lite Python programs to delete unnecessary files to save storage for AstroDX
+lite Python programs for AstroDX

-## pv_deleter ##
+## PV Deleter ##
 delete all of the pv.mp4 files in your folder

-## difficulties_deleter ##
+## Difficulties Deleter ##
-delete all the difficulties of easy, basic, and advanced
+delete all the difficulties of easy, basic, and advance

+## Collections Converter ##
+generate manifest.json file for collection folder

 **!!please change the default path to your "levels" folder's path!!**